-Research shows that student learning is domain specific and depended upon the teaching quality teachers possess and perform within the different domains of their subject matter.
+Research shows that student learning is domain specific and dependent upon the teaching quality teachers possess and perform within the different domains of their subject matter.
 Social science teaching involves descriptive as well as normative domains aiming at active democratic citizenship in all Nordic countries.
 Comparing the teaching quality of these domains within Nordic classrooms will give new knowledge to the field of subject matter teaching.
 Therefore, the overarching aim of the study is to compare the teaching quality in domains of social science in Nordic classrooms.
 The study makes use of (i) classroom videos and (ii) student-survey collected in an ongoing research study “Linking Instruction & Student Achievement” (LISA Nordic Study), and teacher interviews on their teaching.

 The research questions are: